LoopKit/loopdocs/docs/setup/loop-settings/settings.md

 Once your pump is setup, you will be finishing these steps:

-1. Change your pump time using the Loop app (and reading all the info on that screen)
+1. Change your pump time using the Loop app (and reading all the info on that screen)</br></br>
-2. Import your pump's basal rates, and the maxium basal rate & maximum bolus (collectively called "delivery limits" in Loop)
+2. Import your pump's Standard basal rate schedule, and the maxium basal rate & maximum bolus (collectively called "delivery limits" in Loop)</br></br>
-3. Select your pump's battery type (lithium or alakine)
+3. Select your pump's battery type (lithium or alakine)</br></br>
-4. Leave the Preferred Data Souce on Event History
+4. Leave the Preferred Data Souce on Event History </br></br>

 **Event History must be selected for Nightscout to display temp basals, carbs, and boluses from Loop.**  Event History must also be selected in order for prime events to be detected and NOT contribute to iob during site changes. </br></br>